sarthakpati/PyTorchModelImportTemplate/README.md

 ## Depedencies
 * Python 3.6 from Anaconda - needed for PyTorch installation

+* CMake 3.12 (3.13 and 3.14 have a configuration change with superbuild that makes things a bit messy) - needed for PyTorch installation

 * PyTorch:

   * Clone https://github.com/pytorch/pytorch; use a tag, preferably